 “One would not presume that Bob Marley who wrote the well-known song “I Shot The Sheff,” actually shot a sheriff or that Edgar Allen Poe buried a man beneath his floorboard as depicted in his short story ‘The Tell Tale Heart,’ simply because of their respective artist endeavors on those subjects.
 Skinner’s lyrics should receive no different treatment,” LeVecchia wrote.

-What struck me was Rahsi McLean (27) from Mount Vernon was found not guilty of all charges in the 2011 death of 28-year-old Gloria Nartey, Tuesday, May 16th in Westchester County Court, was about to be a victim of the system.
+What struck me was Rahsi McLean (27) from Mount Vernon who was found not guilty of all charges in the 2011 death of 28-year-old Gloria Nartey, Tuesday, May 16th in Westchester County Court, was about to be a victim of the system.
 It’s one thing to attempt to make a case to hold someone accountable for their own lyrics, but it is reaching by any stretch of the imagination to admit into evidence the rap lyrics of his brother.

 They had a white expert, I noted he looked like he could have been a Hip-Hop Cop, who I later found out worked for the District Attorney’s office as their expert of everything urban; hip-hop, rap lyrics, freestyle rhymes, street gangs etc. He basically listened to two of the brother’s Freestyle Friday YouTube videos and wrote a transcript of what the lyrics said and what they meant.
 Several of the interpretations were incorrect, to say the least.
 In one of the video, he explained that the lyrics meant we killing all the witnesses who testify against my brother.
 The interpretation was incorrect and I begin to explain what the lyrics actually said and meant.

-I had to explain just because the brother who calls himself Mafe or M. Dot used the word gang when referring to his group of associates and media production group, that isn’t uncommon on hip-hop to use words like Gang (Sugar Hill Gang), posse, mafia, clan and various other words to describe their clique or their crew and it wasn’t an admission that they were a street gang, although they come from an area, Southside of Mount Vernon where many Street Gangs rule and by the way where I live as well and have never been affiliated with any street gang.
+I had to explain just because the brother who calls himself Mafe or M. Dot used the word gang when referring to his group of associates and media production group, that isn’t uncommon in hip-hop to use words like Gang (Sugar Hill Gang), posse, mafia, clan, cartel and various other words to describe their clique or their crew and it wasn’t an admission that they were a street gang, although they come from an area, Southside of Mount Vernon where many Street Gangs rule and by the way where I live as well and have never been affiliated with any street gang.
 I also explained the NYPD are often referred to by themselves and by others as the world biggest gang, sometimes.

 While I know this was a murder trial, the four-and-a-half hours I was on the stand, (most of that being cross-examined by a white ADA who desperately tried hard to twist my words) I couldn’t help feel Hip-Hop and rap lyrics were on trial.
 And while 15 years ago I wrote in what was meant to be a comical column, ‘Rappers Watch What You Say, You Words May and Can Be Used Against You In A Court Of Law,’ I have to seriously say now it’s no longer a joke, more and more this is exactly what is happening and lyrics are getting DA’s convictions.